 MP for Hampstead and Highgate

-“A party-loyal Labour MP with a focus on welfare and public services, who has occasionally defied her party on Brexit votes.”
+“A Labour MP with solid attendance who has occasionally rebelled on Brexit-related votes.”

 Tulip Siddiq is the Labour (Co-op) MP for Hampstead and Highgate, first elected in 2015.
-She has held ministerial and shadow roles, including Economic Secretary to the Treasury in 2024-25, and has previously served as a Shadow Minister for the Treasury and for Education.
+She has held ministerial and shadow roles, including Economic Secretary to the Treasury (July 2024–January 2025), and has previously served as a Shadow Minister for the Treasury and for Education, giving her experience across economic and public service issues.

 Generated 21 February 2026